-$Vas = V(imu) \ge 0,20$
+$$Vas = V(imu) \times 0.20$$

-- V(imu) = Area value for IMU payment purposes (€/sqm) - 0.20 = parameter set out in art.
+V(imu) = Area value for IMU payment purposes (€/sqm)

+0.20 = parameter set out in art.
 21 par.
 2 of Regional Law 56/77 that establishes that the possible amount of public services in industrial areas is 20% of land surface.
 Therefore, services are supposed to affect 20% of the area value.

-3.1 Monetisation correctional factors: a calculation integrated into the spatial information system Once the method of calculation had been defined, an attempt was made to fully understand the consistency of planned and existing urban standards, and how they were distributed throughout the municipality.
+3.1 Monetisation correctional factors: a calculation integrated into the spatial information system.
+Once the method of calculation had been defined, an attempt was made to fully understand the consistency of planned and existing urban standards, and how they were distributed throughout the consistency of planned and existing urban standards, and how they were distributed throughout the municipality.